by Dremel ®

 Choosing the right accessories for your engraving.
 What’s what?

 There are dozens of accessories to choose from, and finding the right one can seem like a daunting task.
 To make it simple, we’ve chosen the top 3 accessories you should use for engraving ranging from more general purpose bits to accessories that let you engrave those precise details.
 High Speed Cutters- Use these for engraving, shaping, hollowing and grooving soft materials like wood and leather.
-(Recommended models include: 125, 192, 194) Engraving Cutters - Perfect for more detailed work, especially when the material isn’t so hard.
+(Recommended accessory model numbers: 125, 192, 194) Engraving Cutters - Perfect for more detailed work, especially when the material isn’t so hard.
 Engraving cutters also work just as well on wood and plastic as they do on softer metals like brass.
-(Recommended models include: 106, 107, 113) Diamond Wheel Points- Now we’re getting big on detail!
+(Recommended accessory model numbers: 106, 107, 113) Diamond Wheel Points- Now we’re getting big on detail!
 Diamond Wheel Points like the 7134 5/64 are designed specifically for fine-detail work.
-The bits are covered in diamond particles, which make them perfect for engraving harder materials, like glass.
-(Recommended models include: 7103, 7134, 7144)
+The bits are covered in diamond particles, which make them perfect for engraving harder materials.
+(Recommended accessory model numbers: 7103, 7144)

-You’re ready to engrave!
+ou’re ready to engrave!
 But engrave what?
-Here’s how to choose the right piece for your first engraving.
+Here’s how to choose the right piece for your first engraving

 Material - For your first engraving, it’s better to choose a material that is on the softer side.
 Why?
 Softer materials are easier to control, especially if you’re not used to handling a rotary tool.
 Metals like brass and copper are the softest (so leave that titanium watch until you’re a little more experienced!).
 Other soft materials we recommend trying for your first couple go-arounds are leather, plastics and wood.
 Shape - In addition to finding the right material, you’ll also want to pay attention to the surface shape.
 For your first few times engraving, go with a flat surface.
 This way, you don’t have to worry about angles or continually re-positioning the object or the tool.
 Now you can focus on getting used to how the tool feels during engraving.
 Think glass coasters, metal plaques, leather phone cases and wooden cheese boards.
 These objects make great starting points.